-The College encourages accurate and prompt reporting of all crimes to Campus Security and appropriate police agencies when the victim of a crime elects to.
-If a victim is unable to make such a report, assistance will be provided.
+The College encourages accurate and prompt reporting of all crimes to Campus Security and appropriate police agencies when the victim of a crime elects to or is unable to make such a report.

 Emergency Operations Center (EOC)

 The Security building on each campus houses an Emergency Operations Center which can be activated during an emergency on campus.
 These operations centers include telecommunications, radio systems, network connections, camera monitoring system, access to news and weather stations and can be used as a training center.
 The EOC will be utilized during times of a critical incident and special events.